bb-io/docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Compare file contents** returns whether the content of the given files are equal or not.
 - **Concatenate text files** concatenates multiple text files into one file.
 - **Convert docx to html** converts docx file into html
+- **Zip files** takes multiple files and compresses them into a ZIP archive.

 ### TBX files
 - **Reduce multilingual glossary to bilingual** Convert a multilingual TBX file to bilingual by keeping only the specified language pair.